ZengineHQ/developers/plugins/development/services.md

 You will need to download and install [Node.js](https://nodejs.org/){:target="_blank"} to run your service locally.
 Next, browse to your service directory from the command line and run `npm start`.
 You should see `Listening on port 3000`, indicating your service is running at `http://localhost:3000`.
 We recommend using the Google Chrome extension [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop){:target="_blank"} to make requests to your service.
 This will allow you to easily make requests and send HTTP headers you will need for offline plugins.

+### Code Changes

+Note that when you make code changes, you will need to stop and restart the local service runner in order for those changes to be reflected.
+Press Ctrl + C to stop the running service, and run `npm start` again to start it back up.

 ### Routes

 The route for plugin service requests follows a specific convention: `/workspaces/{workspaceId}/{pluginNamespace}/{serviceRoute}`